engeir/simple-recipes-cookbook/README.md

 This cookbook is generated with the [retype](https://retype.com/) framework.
 It is ridiculously easy to set up, has every type setting feature you can think of, and can be hosted on your very own website.
-All for free and without having to install anything.
+All for free and without having to install a thing.

 To get your own online cookbook set up: